 Stitch in the ditch

 In quilting you can sew the quilting stitches along the seams of the patchwork so that the quilting stitches are inconspicuous.
 This is stitching in the ditch in quilting.

 You use tacking stitches in quilting to keep all the layers of the quilt sandwich intact before starting with the quilting stitches.
-You will be making the tacking stitches through all the three layers of the quilt sandwich.
+You will be making the tacking stitches through all three layers of the quilt sandwich.
 There should not be any puckers.
-First two lines are stitched horizontally from the center and then you will make rows of tacking stitches an inch apart.
-This way cover the whole area.
-It makes your job easier and make your work flawless as you complete your quilt.
+The first two lines are stitched horizontally from the center and then you will make rows of tacking stitches an inch apart.
+This way covers the whole area.
+It makes your job easier and makes your work flawless as you complete your quilt.

 For general sewing terms you can have a look at this post – Common Sewing terms.

 This is a technique of quilting in which wadding is stuffed between the top fabric and another foundation fabric for a dimensional look.

 This is an alternative to making quilting stitches to hold the quilt sandwich together – the quilt sandwich is held together with ties made with lightweight wool, cord, ribbon, thread or string.
 They are tied in spaced intervals all over the quilt, instead of making quilting stitches all over.

 A very convenient sewing tool to have when making quilting stitches.The walking foot attachment will help move all the layers of the quilt sandwich under the feet smoothly without puckers or bunching – it will move the top and bottom layers at the same time/speed.

 A Yoyo is made by gathering the edge of a circle.
 They are used to embellish quilts.
 Learn many more ways to make yoyos here